nwchemgit/nwchem-wiki/Density-Functional-Theory-for-Molecules.md

 depending on the row it is in (in the periodic table) and the desired accuracy.
 Note, differing atom types in a given molecular system will most likely have differing associated numerical grids.
-The intent is to generate the desired energy accuracy (with utter disregard for speed).
+The intent is to generate the desired energy accuracy (at the expense of speed of the calculation).

 <center>